 At the last in the Learning Lunch Seminar Series, Kim Stephens (Program Coordinator for the Water Sustainability Action Plan) told the story behind the “how land is developed” communication graphic.

 “I created the graphic several years ago for a meeting with the Board of the Okanagan-Similkameen Regional District about the water sustainability component of their Regional Growth Strategy,” stated Kim Stephens.
 “I knew that if I did not have their attention on the first slide, I would not have their attention on the second.”

 Use of Understandable Language:

 “So I translated water sustainability into language that they understood…and it resonated,” continued Kim Stephens.
-To hear the rest of the story, click on the adjacent image to view a 2-minute YouTube video clip.
+To hear the rest of the story, view a 2-minute YouTube video clip.